mend/renovate-ce-ee/docs/overview.md

-# Renovate Pro Overview
+# WhiteSource Renovate On-Premises Overview

 ## Introduction

-Renovate Pro is a commercial offering of Renovate for self-hosted users, such as those running GitHub Enterprise or GitLab CE/EE.
+WhiteSource Renovate On-Premises ("WhiteSource Renovate") is a commercial offering of Renovate for self-hosted users, such as those running GitHub Enterprise or GitLab CE/EE.

 Essentially, it is an alternative to running the `renovate` CLI tool, with the following benefits: